Sundin/flux-test/README.md

     kind create cluster --config=kind/cluster-config.yaml

-Add an NGINX Ingress Controller:
+Add an NGINX Ingress Controller to the cluster:

     kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/static/provider/kind/deploy.yaml

+### Synch Flux to new cluster

-Tell flux to start synching to your new cluster instead (this is the same as the initial bootstrapping command we did, but without creating a new repository):
+Tell Flux to start synching to your new cluster instead (this is the same as the initial bootstrapping command we did, but without creating a new repository):

     flux install

-    flux create source git app \
+    flux create source git flux-system \
         --url=https://github.com/$GITHUB_USER/flux-test \
         --branch=master \
         --interval=1m

-    flux create kustomization app \
-        --source=GitRepository/app \
-        --path="./overlays/prod" \
-        --prune=true \
-        --interval=10m

-    flux create kustomization app \
+    flux create kustomization flux-system \
-        --source=app \
+        --source=flux-system \
         --path="./clusters/my-cluster" \
         --prune=true \
         --interval=10m

+### Add ingress to pod

+Now we need to clone the podinfo repo (or create a repo with a pod of our own).
+Change the GitRepository manifest to point to the new repo instead.

+In the `kustomize` folder of the cloned repo, add a file called `ingress.yaml` with the following content:

+    apiVersion: networking.k8s.io/v1beta1
+    kind: Ingress
+    metadata:
+        name: example-ingress
+    spec:
+    rules:
+        - http:
+            paths:
+            - path: /
+                backend:
+                serviceName: podinfo
+                servicePort: 9898

+And add this line to the bottom of `kustomize/kustomization.yaml`:

+      - ingress.yaml

+Push the changes.

+    git push

+Your service is now available at http://localhost:80/

 ## Advanced